Adam-Schlichtmann/CSCE466FinalProject/README.md

 Mongo - Installation
 1. Download mongoDB server at https://www.mongodb.com/
-    - Once you install Mongo, there a few simple stepsyou need to follow to run it.
+    - Once you install Mongo, there a few simple steps you need to follow to run it.
     - You need to create a directory where Mongo will store database files.
     - This directory should have write permissions for the current user.
     - Then, you need to run MongoD(Mongo Daemon), which is a background process that handles data requests.